 3. The power of networking:

-When students select a college, they are welcomed into a network of alumni, parents and local community members.
-These relationships are important sources of internships, externships, job connections and lifelong mentors.
+When students select a college, they are welcomed into a network of alumni, parents, and local community members.
+These relationships are important sources of internships, externships, job connections, and lifelong mentors.
 At Denison, like many liberal arts colleges, we are paying far more attention to creating more intentional pathways for these interactions to take place.
 Students hear the life stories of alumni and others, which is a powerful way to inspire students while also transmitting lessons learned, both small and large.

 Each of these benchmarks of success is fundamentally about relationships.
 We need public policies, strategic plans, and public conversations that focus on how we get the relationships right.
-And if we need rankings (the topic for another post), we need to find a better way to measure the strength of relationships and the capacity of them to endure across time.
+And if we need rankings (the topic for another post), we need to find a better way to measure the strength of relationships and their capacity of them to endure across time.
 The quality of the educational experience, and the depth of learning, come from the strength of the relationships.

 In my time as a college president, I have been struck by a clear disconnect: With a few notable exceptions, the books being written and the public policies being drafted generally fail to address relationships, and they ignore the centrality of mentorship and friendship.
 Yet, ask alumni who are grateful for their college experiences, and that is almost all they talk about.